stevenf7/IsaacSim/source/extensions/isaacsim.core.utils/docs/index.rst

-Utilities [omni.isaac.utils]
+Utilities [isaacsim.core.utils]
 ##################################

 The surface gripper extension provides an interface to the utilities package to be used with :obj:`omni.isaac.dynamic_control`.

-.. automodule:: omni.isaac.utils._isaac_utils.math
+.. automodule:: isaacsim.core.utils._isaac_utils.math
     :platform: Windows-x86_64, Linux-x86_64
     :members:
     :undoc-members: